dceoy/jader-phv-adhoc/main.md

 Incretin is a group of intestinal hormones stimulating insulin secretion, and several hypoglycemic drugs based on this mechanisms have been developed during the last decade.
 There are two types of incretin-based drugs, inhibitors of the incretin-degrading protease dipeptidyl peptidase 4 (DPP-4) and receptor agonists of the incretin hormone glucagon-like peptide 1 (GLP-1), which are gaining widespread use for type 2 diabetes.
-DPP-4 inhibitors and GLP-1 agonists have the clinical advantages, e.g. effective lowering of fasting and postprandial glucose, avoidance of hypoglycemia, no risk of body weight gain, reduction in blood pressure, and so on.
+DPP-4 inhibitors and GLP-1 agonists have the clinical advantages, e.g. effective lowering of fasting and postprandial glucose, avoidance of hypoglycemia, no risk of body weight gain, reduction in blood pressure.
 [1]

 Incretin-based drugs have many benefits, by contrast, there are safety concerns about adverse outcomes.
-Pancreatitis and pancreatic cancer are ones of the most controversial issues in the concerns.
+Pancreatic disorders are ones of the most controversial issues in the concerns.
 In one study analyzing the US Food and Drug Administration (FDA) Adverse Event Reporting System (FAERS), use of the DPP-4 inhibitor sitagliptin or the GLP-1 agonist exenatide increased the odds ratio (OR) for pancreatitis more than 6-fold and for pancreatic cancer more than 2-fold  as compared with other medications.
 [2]
 However, in most other clinical studies, data have suggested no evidence for the risks of pancreatitis or pancreatic cancer.
 [1, 3]
 The FDA and the European Medicines Agency (EMA) explored multiple streams of data and agreed that assertions concerning a causal association between incretin-based drugs and pancreatitis or pancreatic cancer were inconsistent with the current data.
 [4]